Champion (train): Atlantic Coast Line

 By 1955 the West Coast Champion began hauling thru-cars for the City of Miami and South Wind streamliners to and from Chicago on its Jacksonville–Tampa/Sarasota leg via Orlando and its Jacksonville–St. Petersburg section via Gainesville, Ocala and Clearwater.
 During its long successful career the Champion network reached virtually every major city and resort in the Sunshine State except Florida Panhandle cities like Pensacola and Tallahassee, which were served by Seaboard's Jacksonville–New Orleans overnight Gulf Wind.
-By the early 1960s the West Coast Champion also had sections had different sections north of Florida: in Wilson, North Carolina a section branched southeast to Wilmington, North Carolina and in Florence, South Carolina a branch left bound for Augusta, Georgia.
+By the early 1960s the West Coast Champion also had different sections north of Florida: in Wilson, North Carolina a section branched southeast to Wilmington, North Carolina and in Florence, South Carolina a branch left bound for Augusta, Georgia.
 However, these through services were only offered southbound.
 By 1966 these Augusta service was offered northbound also.
 In 1967 these sections to Wilmington and Augusta shifted over the East Coast Champion.
 The Gulf coast branch lines carried West Coast Champion thru-cars to three different Florida branches, one to St. Petersburg, a second to Tampa, Bradenton and Sarasota, and a third to Fort Myers and Naples.
 By April 1967 the Augusta branch was switched over to the Everglades and Palmetto trains.

 The East Coast Champion ran up and down the Florida East Coast Railway stopping at popular east coast resorts.
 In 1963 the ACL rerouted the East Coast Champion from the coastal FEC tracks to an interior ACL route through Sanford and Auburndale, a town adjacent to Winter Haven, and then on SAL tracks from Auburndale to West Palm Beach and then to Miami.

 At the outset, the Champion was an all-coach streamliner pulled by a diesel electric locomotive.
 Pullman sleeping cars were added by 1941.

 One Champion A-unit resides at the North Carolina Transportation Museum in Spencer, North Carolina.